-To make the truffles, throw about 25 oreo cookies into a food processor, and chop them up well:
+To make the oreo truffles, throw about 25 oreo cookies into a food processor, and chop them up well:

 Add a half block of softened cream cheese and process until a big clump forms in the side of the food processor:

 That means it’s properly mixed and will hold together well.
 We can start shaping the truffles.

 Now use a medium cookie scoop (affiliate) to portion out scoops of the oreo mixture:

 Roll each scoop in between the palms of your hands to shape each one into a ball:

 Place them on a parchment paper lined sheet tray, then refrigerate the truffles for 15 minutes.
 This helps them firm up a little bit before dipping.

-You can dip the oreo truffles into white chocolate or dark chocolate, and you can do different drizzles and toppings too:
+You can dip the oreo truffles into white, ruby, milk, or dark chocolate, and you can do different drizzles and toppings too: